destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 2. In the main() method, a GuessGame object is created, and its startGame() method is called.

 3. The GuessGame object's startGame() method is where the entire game plays out.
-It creates three players, then "thinks" of a randon number (the target for the players to guess).
+It creates three players, then "thinks" of a random number (the target for the players to guess).
 It then asks each player to guess, check the results, and either prints out information about the winning player(s) or ask them to guess again.

 ### Who am I?